noahehall/theBookOfNoah/0current/aws/0networking.md

   - default route table: can be modified but not deleted

 - internet gateway: allows resources within a VPC access to the public internet
+  - redundancy built in
+  - highly available (i.e. you only need 1 per vpc)
+  - configure subnet route tables to use the internet gateway
+  - provides NAT for instances with a public IP

 - NAT gateway: enable resources in a private subnet to initiate & connect to the public internet
   - network address translation